department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-08-23_CIT_hostnames.md

 ## **Risks**
   - **Lack of parity in environments and deployment processes:** Consideration should be given to completing the migration of all environments to EKS prior to rolling out *platform-api.va.gov.
     - Reduces complexity in Release Plan processes.
-    - Reduces complexity in Post-Release issue triage.
+    - Reduces complexity in Post-Release issue resolution.
-    - Reduces complexity in fixing issues that may arise later if environments remain in varying states of migration.
   - **Staging downtime:** A window of time will be required to allow teams to test and mitigate any unforeseen issues.
 Authentication flows and day-to-day development tasks may be interrupted.
   - **Production downtime:** There may be a short period of downtime or instability in authentication flows.
   - **Unidentified issues:** Issues that are not identified in the Staging release may affect Production.